alakajam-team/alakajam/server/docs/article-data/scorespace-x-alakajam-rules.md

 </details>

 &nbsp;
-*In case of doubts:* Obviously, the rules don't cover every scenario, especially on post-jam changes.
-In those cases where you want to do something unclear from the rules, and which seems fair to you... *do it*, and just mention it in your game description.
-After all, this is just an informal competition, we're here to make games and have fun!
+*In case of doubts and mistakes:* Obviously, the rules don't cover every scenario.
+If you learnt too late about the assets restrictions, or want to do something unclear from the rules... *do what seems fair*, and just be transparent about it in the game description.
+For the fairness of the competition, the mods may disqualify games whose rules breaches granted them an obvious advantage in terms of ratings.
+Now whatever happens, let's not overthink things: this is just an informal competition, and we're here to make games and have fun!

 ### <a name="rankings"></a>Ratings